raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### linked lists

-A _linked list_ is formed by taking any node in a digraph and all the other nodes that can be reached by following their outlinks in order.
-Here are three digraphs, each of which is a linked list.
-Consider this digraph:
+A _linked list_ consists of taking any node in a digraph that we shall call the _head_, plus all the other nodes that can be reached by following outlinks in order from teh head.
+There are seven linked lists in this digraph:

 <div class="mermaid">
   graph LR